 ACSI expects companies to demonstrate how they are integrating these risks and opportunities into their governance, strategy and risk management processes.

-For more detail on ACSI's approach to climate risk and expectations of companies, please see ACSI's Climate Change Policy.
+For more detail on ACSI's approach to climate risk and expectations of companies, please see ACSI's Climate Change Policy and ACSI's research on just transitions.